-Laws are important to keep things in order, unfortunately not everyone follows them to the letter.
-Some turn a blind eye or think that doing certain things is unnecessary and harms no one.
-Brazilians became famous for breaking rules and laws, while the Japanese manage to obey many laws to the letter and are famous for following a polite, honest and humble lifestyle.
+Laws are important to keep things in order; unfortunately, not everyone follows them strictly.
+Some turn a blind eye or think that doing certain things is unnecessary and does not harm anyone.
+Brazilians have become famous for breaking rules and laws, while the Japanese manage to obey many laws strictly and are known for following a polite, honest, and humble lifestyle.

-Unfortunately, not all people are the same, there will always be those who do not care about laws and rules.
-Still, for many, it is impressive that japoneses do not throw garbage on the streets, do not cut in line, or break small traffic rules.
-Many think this is a result of good management and severe punishment for those who disobey the laws.
+Unfortunately, not all people are the same; there will always be those who do not care about laws and rules.
+Still, for many, it is impressive that the Japanese do not throw trash on the streets, do not cut in line, or break small traffic rules.
+Many think this is the result of good administration and severe punishment for those who disobey the laws.
 Is it really?

-Strict laws are a great help, but it is not primarily responsible for organization and harmony in Japan.
-Many developed countries have strict laws, plus a high rate of problems, fatalities and lack of organization due to the population breaking rules and laws.
+Strict laws are very helpful, but they are not the main reason for the organization and harmony in Japan.
+Many developed countries have strict laws but a high rate of problems, fatalities, and lack of organization due to the population breaking rules and laws.

-This not to mention that many things that the japoneses do for others is not any law, but they are simply motivated to act this way.
-In doing research, I came to the conclusion that everything is based on principles and not laws.
+Not to mention that many things the Japanese do for others are not laws; they are simply motivated to act this way.
+In conducting research, I concluded that everything is based on principles and not laws.

 What is a principle?

-The Japanese are able to be obedient, polite, honest, and humble because of their culture and social pressure to do what is right.
-Despite all cultural influence, the Japanese can only strictly obey rules and laws when they have principles, which serve as a compass, to keep them on a path within the law.
+The Japanese manage to be obedient, polite, honest, and humble because of their culture and social pressure to do what is right.
+Despite all cultural influence, the Japanese can only obey rules and laws strictly when they have principles, which serve as a compass to keep them on a path within the law.

-Principle can be defined as “rules or code of (good) conduct by which someone strives to lead their life”.
-Principles influence our decisions and determine the path we take in life.
-The principle is like a predecessor of the law, a process, beginning, start, foundation, cause, root, and reason.
+A principle can be defined as “rules or code of (good) conduct by which someone strives to lead their life.”
+Principles influence our decisions and determine the direction we take in life.
+A principle is like a predecessor of the law, a process, beginning, start, foundation, cause, root, and reason.

-A person who has principles does his best to avoid things he considers wrong.
-On the other hand, an unprincipled person, even if he uses his conscience or thinks that a certain action is not harmful, ends up taking the first step that leads to error.
-A person with principles thinks of others, while an unprincipled person thinks of himself.
+A person with principles does their utmost to avoid things they consider wrong.
+A person without principles, even if they use their conscience or think that a certain action is not harmful, ends up taking the first step that leads to error.
+A person with principles thinks of others, while a person without principles thinks of themselves.

-Laws is like someone taking a flashlight and pointing it in a dark direction to know what to do.
-Already basics is as if you turn on a light instead of simply a flashlight.
+Laws are like someone taking a flashlight and pointing it in a dark direction to know what to do.
+Principles are like turning on a light instead of just a flashlight.
 Walking with a flashlight is much more dangerous than having a fully lit path.

-With principles, you don't need anyone telling you if that's right or wrong.
-It doesn't take parents, police officers, governments and religious leaders to say that this is harmful to society in the short or long term.
-They don't need signs saying no littering in the streets, they know this is harmful to themselves and others.
-Not even garbage cans usually exist on every corner as some imagine.
+With principles, there is no need for anyone to tell you whether something is right or wrong.
+There is no need for parents, police, rulers, and religious leaders to say that this is harmful to society in the short or long term.
+There are no signs saying it is prohibited to throw trash on the streets; they know that this is harmful to themselves and to others.
+Not even trash cans usually exist on every corner as some might imagine.

-One of the main culprits of disobedience to laws and rules is the famous culture of "first me".
-This type of thinking is a manifestation of selfishness and rush, as people break laws for their own advantage.
+One of the main culprits of disobedience to laws and rules is the famous culture of “me first“.
+This type of thinking is a manifestation of selfishness and haste, as people break laws for their own advantage.
 In Japan, this type of thinking is not viewed favorably.

 What is the most important principle?

-One of the most important principles in the whole world is love of neighbor.
-If we have love and put others first, we will avoid doing anything that is harmful to others like stealing, killing, lying, cheating, hiding and others.
-A basic principle of the bible that unfortunately many who call themselves religious do not follow.
+One of the most important principles in the world is love for others.
+If we have love and put others first, we will avoid doing anything harmful to others, such as stealing, killing, lying, deceiving, hiding, and others.
+A basic principle of the Bible that unfortunately many who claim to be religious do not follow.

-How can non-Christian Japanese succeed in this task of showing love and thinking about others even in small things?
+How do Japanese who are not Christians manage to succeed in this task of showing love and thinking of others even in small things?

-It is obvious that most of the time Japanese people do not do good out of love, but just to maintain appearances or to follow their cultural standards.
-It doesn't matter the culture, belief, or education of the person; if they try to do things out of obligation, just to comply with laws, they will end up making mistakes.
-That's why Japan is far from being perfect!
+It is obvious that most of the time the Japanese do good not out of love, but merely to maintain appearances or to follow their cultural standard.
+Regardless of a person’s culture, belief, or education, if they try to do things out of obligation, just to comply with laws, they will end up making mistakes.
+That is why Japan is far from being perfect!

 When we are exposed to opportunities, advantages, and anything else that involves self-benefit, we can be easily tempted to break laws to gain it.
-Even if the person is good, he can make mistakes.
-What to say today in Brazil?
-A country where wrong looks right and those who do right are often mocked for that?
+Even if a person is good, they can err.
+What can we say today in Brazil?
+A country where what is wrong seems right, and those who do what is right are often ridiculed for it?

-Perhaps if those who call themselves religious were more concerned with basic principles than with laws, they would be able to obey the laws they talk so much about.
-The principle of treating others as you would like to be treated is something fundamental that can easily bring peace and order to the world.
-It doesn't take a religion to know that this thought is the most logical and correct.
+Perhaps if those who claim to be religious cared more about basic principles than about laws, they would be able to obey the laws they talk so much about.
+The principle of treating others as you would like to be treated is fundamental and can easily bring peace and order to the world.
+You do not need to have a religion to know that this thought is the most logical and correct.

 What are the Japanese principles?

-In Brazil we are raised with wrong principles.
-The Japanese tend to have basic principles based on proverbs, ancient art, education, Buddhism and Shintoism.
-Below we can list some random things that positively influence the Japanese in some way to be able to strictly obey the laws and maintain peace and order in the country.
+In Brazil, we are raised with wrong principles.
+The Japanese, on the other hand, tend to have basic principles based on proverbs, ancient art, education, Buddhism, and Shintoism.
+Below we can list some random things that positively influence the Japanese in obeying the laws strictly and maintaining peace and order in the country.

 - Simplicity or elimination of disorder;